DUNE/computing-training-basics-short/_episodes/12-poms-part2.md

 teaching: 60
 exercises: 0
 questions:
-- How to submit grid jobs with POMS?
+- How to submit realistic grid jobs with POMS?
 objectives:
-- Demonstrate use of POMS for job submission.
+- Demonstrate use of POMS for job submission with more complicated setups.
 keypoints:
 - Always, always, always prestage input datasets.
 No exceptions.
 ---